woman-signaling-no-with-crossed-arms

 English and Spanish share a lot of rules, but more often than not it’s their differences that stand out between them.

 Negation isn’t an exception, and there are a couple of things you should take into account when studying la negación en español (negation in Spanish).
 I’m talking of course about simple sentences and simple negation.

-When transforming an affirmative sentence into a negative one, just add no in front of the verb:
+One of the most common ways to form the negative in Spanish when transforming an affirmative sentence into a negative one, is to just add no in front of the verb:

 Me gusta Polonia.
 (I like Poland.) → No me gusta Polonia.
 (I don’t like Poland.)